lee-moss/Azure_Netflix_Project/README.md

-# Netflix Clone Deployment with Azure DevOps, Terraform, Docker, and Kubernetes
+# Netflix Clone Deployment with Azure DevOps, Terraform, SonarQube, Docker, and Kubernetes

 THIS IS AN ONGOING PROJECT AND WILL BE UPDATED FREQUENTLY